-The Visitor Center should be your first stop for several reasons: to pick up information about ranger programs and other scheduled events; audio auto tour CDs can be purchased in the bookstore; and the museum should not be missed.
+The Visitor Center should be your first stop for several reasons: to pick up information about ranger programs and other scheduled events and to explore the museum which should not be missed.
 While admission to the park is free, there is an admission fee for the museum.
-The fee is $12.50 for adults and $8.50 for kids ages 6-12.
-National Park passes are not accepted, but if you are a member of AAA, you can get a $1 discount.
 The exhibits are well worth the price of admission, so don’t skip them.
 I also really appreciated that since we arrived in the afternoon and didn’t have time to see everything before closing time, our tickets were valid for the next day as well.
 The fee includes admission to a film, the cyclorama, and the museum.
 If your children are interested in doing the Junior Ranger program, this is also the time to pick up the activity booklet.
 The booklet is designed to be completed as you go through the Visitor Center.

 The next two photos show how objects in the foreground seem to blend into the painting.